Veteran's interviews can be viewed from our Meetings & Video page under the Specialty tab.

 The goal of Operation Remember is to archive the personal histories of Burleson’s veterans and present their stories in a way that encourages every generation to learn more about our veterans’ contributions to our country and our community.

-The City unveiled its interactive Kiosk at Veteran's Memorial Park at the Veteran's Day celebration November 2010.
-The Kiosk allows vistors to search for a veteran's profile or brick location at the park.
-View a
+The City unveiled its interactive Kiosk at Veteran's Memorial Plaza at the Veteran's Day celebration November 2010.
+The Kiosk allows vistors to search for a veteran's profile or brick location at the plaza.
+View a video

 of how to use the kiosk.
 Below is a link to perform the same search from our website.